 Upper level hallway features dark framed, white backless sofa integrating with the bright neutral tones.
 Sunlight filters through the louvers at left.

 The combination of privacy and natural light afforded by the louvers makes an essential component of the upper level bathroom, featuring glossy white cabinetry and vessel sink.

-Master bedroom featuring another combination desk and bed frame in rich dark wood, overlooking the ocean via floor to ceiling sliding glass.
+Primary bedroom featuring another combination desk and bed frame in rich dark wood, overlooking the ocean via floor to ceiling sliding glass.